Roasted Pumpkin Seeds

 - I like to toss them on salads instead of croutons for the added nutrition.

 - They’re also delish sprinkled on hot oatmeal.

-- You can also garnish creamy soups (like this and this Butternut Squash Soup and Roasted Cauliflower Soup) with these roasted pumpkin seeds (leave out the dried cranberries though).
+- You can also garnish creamy soups (like this and this Butternut Squash Soup and Roasted Cauliflower Soup) with them (omit the cranberries though).

 - Very good source of magnesium, manganese, iron, copper, zinc, and protein.

 - They contain a compound called Phytosterols which lowers cholesterol.